CohereJohnny/aya-vision-demo/requirements/prd.md

   - Analysis Phase (50-100%): Shows real-time analysis progress as each image is processed, with current image name and completion count.
   - Status messages update dynamically to inform users about the current stage of processing.
   - Progress bar advances incrementally as each image is analyzed, providing accurate visual feedback.
-  - Backend tracking system stores progress information for each batch with a unique progress ID.
-  - Frontend polls the server at regular intervals to retrieve the latest progress information.
-  - Handles potential network delays or processing bottlenecks with graceful UI updates.
   - Provides clear indication when processing is complete before redirecting to results page.

 3.2 Two-Stage Analysis Pipeline: